Editorial Review

 How SLU-PP-332 Compares to Other Exercise Mimetics

-SLU-PP-332 is not the first compound investigated as an exercise mimetic.
-Understanding how it compares to predecessors provides important research context:
+SLU-PP-332 is not the first compound studied as an exercise mimetic.
+Comparing it to earlier compounds provides key research context.

-SLU-PP-332 vs. AICAR: AICAR (5-aminoimidazole-4-carboxamide ribonucleotide) activates AMP-activated protein kinase (AMPK), the cellular energy sensor that triggers exercise-like metabolic adaptations.
-While AICAR increases endurance in animal models, it requires intravenous administration, has poor oral bioavailability, and produces relatively modest effects compared to SLU-PP-332.
-Additionally, AMPK activation stimulates both catabolic and anabolic pathways in ways that can be counterproductive — including activation of autophagy that may be excessive in some contexts.
+SLU-PP-332 vs. AICAR: AICAR activates AMP-activated protein kinase (AMPK), the cellular energy sensor that triggers exercise-like metabolic changes.
+While AICAR raises endurance in animal models, it has drawbacks:

-SLU-PP-332 vs. Irisin/FNDC5: Irisin is a myokine (muscle-secreted hormone) released during exercise that promotes browning of white adipose tissue.
-While irisin reproduces one specific effect of exercise (thermogenic fat conversion), SLU-PP-332's pan-ERR activation produces a much broader exercise-mimetic response encompassing muscle fiber type conversion, mitochondrial biogenesis, and global metabolic reprogramming.
+SLU-PP-332 vs. Irisin/FNDC5: Irisin is a muscle-secreted hormone released during exercise.
+It promotes browning of white fat tissue.
+While irisin copies one specific exercise effect (thermogenic fat conversion), SLU-PP-332's pan-ERR activation produces a much broader response.
+This includes muscle fiber type conversion, mitochondrial growth, and broad metabolic reprogramming.

 SLU-PP-332's advantage lies in targeting upstream master regulators (ERRs) rather than individual downstream pathways.
-This produces a more comprehensive exercise-like response, though it also means the effects are broad and potentially more difficult to control precisely.
-Explore our research compound catalog for verified exercise-related research compounds.
+This produces a more complete exercise-like response.
+However, the effects are also broad and potentially harder to control precisely.
+Research listings (third-party retailers—we don't verify compounds).

 Get Peptide Research Updates